puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 If your type dynamically generates attributes, document those attributes with the `@!puppet.type.param` and `@!puppet.type.property` tags before the type definition.
 You cannot use any other tags before the resource type definition.

-The resource type description should appear in the following order:
+Document the resource type description in the following order:

 1. Directly under the type definition, indented two spaces, the `desc` method, with a heredoc including a descriptive delimiting keyword, such as `DESC`.
 1. A `@summary` tag with a summary describing the type.
-This summary should be 140 characters or fewer.
 1. Optionally, usage examples, each consisting of:
    1. An `@example` tag with a description of a usage example on the same line.
    1. Code example showing how the type is used.
 This example should be directly under the `@example` tag and description, indented two spaces.